ESBLs are enzymes that are produced by bacteria. The enzymes make the bacteria resistant to many kinds of antibiotics.

 Emerg Infect Dis.

-Extended-spectrum beta-lactamases (ESBLs).
+Extended-spectrum beta-lactamases (ESBLs): Guidance, data, analysis.
 Public Health England website.
 Available at:

 Paterson DL, Bonomo RA.
 Extended-spectrum beta-lactamases: a clinical update.